1938–39 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale overcame Wrexham of the Third Division North 2–1 at the Racecourse Ground.
-However they crashed out at the Second Round, losing 1–0 at home to league rivals Southend United.
+However, they crashed out at the second round, losing 1–0 at home to league rivals Southend United.
 For both matches the players had relaxed beforehand with activities such as golf, country walks, and games of snooker.

 In the short-lived Football League Third Division South Cup, the "Valiants" progressed to the semi-finals at the expense of Walsall (4–0), Mansfield Town (3–1), and Ipswich Town (2–0).
-In the semis they came to a goalless stalemate with Queens Park Rangers at Loftus Road – the tournament was cancelled at this stage, and so no club would win it.
-The club had actually lost money in the much-maligned tournament, as atrocious attendances were not enough to even pay player bonuses.
-Port Vale and Queens Park Rangers actually protested in favour of cancelling the tournament due to the financial failure of the cup, and the Football League agreed with them to 'wash out' the competition.
+In the semis, they came to a goalless stalemate with Queens Park Rangers at Loftus Road – the tournament was cancelled at this stage, and so no club would win it.
+The club had lost money in the much-maligned tournament, as atrocious attendances were not enough even to pay player bonuses.
+Port Vale and Queens Park Rangers protested in favour of cancelling the tournament due to the financial failure of the cup, and the Football League agreed with them to 'wash out' the competition.